ssigurdsson/Netcode-Visualization-Tool/REPORT.md

 | Applying the Updated Display        | &nbsp;&nbsp;&nbsp;&nbsp;35 s  |
 | **Total Execution Time**            | **100 s** |

 An advantage of the server authoritative model is that it offloads most of the game logic onto the server, freeing the client to focus on rendering the display.
-Unfortunately, pygame does not offer a great toolset for efficiently rendering the visuals, which done exclusively on the CPU.
+Unfortunately, Pygame does not offer a great toolset for efficiently rendering the visuals, which done exclusively on the CPU.
 There do exist other less established third-party libraries that improve on this, and so it may be worth exploring alternatives to pygame in the future.

 ### Server